turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_6_1.md

 ### From the Console:

-1. Login to AWS Console using https://console.aws.amazon.com/elasticbeanstalk
+1. Login to AWS Console using https://console.aws.amazon.com/elasticbeanstalk.
-2. On the left hand side click `Environments`
+2. On the left hand side click `Environments`.
-3. Click on the `Environment name` that you want to update
+3. Click on the `Environment name` that you want to update.
-4. Under the environment_name-env in the left column click `Configuration`
+4. Under the environment_name-env in the left column click `Configuration`.
-5. Scroll down under Configurations
+5. Scroll down under Configurations.
-6. Under category look for `Managed updates`
+6. Under category look for `Managed updates`.
-7. Click on Edit
+7. Click on `Edit`.
-8. On the Managed Platform Updates page
+8. On the Managed Platform Updates page.

 ```
 Managed updates - click the Enable checkbox